 per-thread order is preserved within each stream (guaranteed by thread_id).

 Merged recovery uses K-way SCN merge in both cluster instance failure (partial node crash) and PITR scenarios.
 Single-machine crash recovery (only one stream) degrades to PG's native single-threaded replay; the only overhead is the new RMGR redo handlers (~+5% time).
+This algorithm is not implemented in Stage 1; when Stage 4.5 truly activates it, the input data format is provided by the spec-1.18 xl_xact_scn + spec-1.19 xlp_thread_id placeholder described in §12.2 of this chapter.

 For deeper design details and related features: